The basic geometry of Witt vectors, I: The affine case: Basic affine properties

 \section{Basic affine properties}

 This section provides some basic results about the commutative algebra of Witt vectors.
-They are the minimal results needed to be able to prove the main theorems of part 1 and to set up the global theory in part 2.
-There are other basic results that could have been included here, but which I have put off to~\cite{Borger:BGWV-II}, where they are proved for all algebraic spaces.
+They are just the ones needed to be able to prove the main theorems in sections \ref{sec:affine-ghost-descent-single-prime-case} and \ref{sec:W-and-etale-morphisms} and to set up the global theory in \cite{Borger:BGWV-II}.
+There are other basic results that could have been included here, but which I have put off to~\cite{Borger:BGWV-II}, where they will be proved for all algebraic spaces.

 We continue with the notation of~\ref{subsec:affine-general-notation}.
-Fix an element $n\in\nset$, and write $W_n=W_{R,\ptst,n}$ and so on, for short.
+Fix an element $n\in\nset$.
+We will often write $W_n=W_{\ptst,n}=W_{R,\ptst,n}$ and so on, for short.
 By~\ref{cor:W-for-colimit-of-ptst}, we may assume that $\ptst$ agrees with the support of $n$, and in particular that it is finite.

-\begin{proposition} Let $R'$ be an $\ptst$-flat $R$-algebra such that the structure map $R\to R'$ is a ring epimorphism (as in~\ref{subsec:localizing-R-infinite-length}) Then the composition
+\begin{proposition} Let $R'$ be an $\ptst$-flat $R$-algebra such that the structure map $R\to R'$ is a ring epimorphism (as in~\ref{subsec:localizing-R-infinite-length}).
+Then the composition